feint-lang/feint/README.md

 ## Conditionals

-NOTE: By default, only `nil`, booleans, and numbers can be used in
+NOTE: By default, only booleans and `nil` can be used in boolean
-      boolean contexts.
+      contexts.
 Custom types will be able to define a special property name `!!` to allow instances to be used in boolean contexts.

 ```
 # Block style
 if true ->
     true
-else if 0 ->
+else if 0 > 1 ->
     0
 else ->
     false

 # Inline style
 if true -> true
-else if 0 -> 0
+else if 0 > 1 -> 0
 else -> false

 # Ternary style